Rayje1997/BibleShare/README.md

+Software name: BibleShare

+Purpose:
-This project is designed to create a website were people can go to read and take notes on the Bible.
-It should be easy to use and navigate as well as have the ability to link certain parts of the Bible in the notes or vice-versa.
+This website is designed to be a place where people can go to study the Bible easily.
+In the future it will have note-taking and social features.